 As Fast As Possible

 While curved TVs provide additional immersion, the viewer has to be at the right distance and angle to take full advantage of it.
-Since the viewing experience is only slightly enriched, many people find it an unworthy trade-off for other disadvantages such as the added cost and picture distortion when the TV is watched from the sides.
+Since the viewing experience is only slightly enriched, many people find it an unworthy trade-off for other disadvantages such as the pricier cost and picture distortion when the TV is watched from the sides.

 Ever since curved TVs were released, people have wondered whether it’s just another gimmick or a new and a better way to enjoy watching movies, playing console games, and other related activities.

 Nowadays, there are more and more curved TVs, so they are definitely not just a fad.

 Apart from the obvious advantages of curved TVs such as the cool design and a wider field of view, there are additional things you should take into consideration before buying such a TV.

 Advantages Of Curved TVs